rukavishnikovmihail00/testGit/README.md

 ![](https://raw.githubusercontent.com/rukavishnikovmihail00/testGit/newbranch/delivery_tool.png "Delivery tool")
 _______________________________________________________________________________________________________________________

-There are 3 functions of the Delivery tool:
+There are 4 functions of the Delivery tool:
+- __install__ - read an installation config and install Artifactory to the instance using ansible.
 - __pack__   - read a packing config, download files and docker images using skopeo, create an archive with some structure
-- __upload__ - unpack the archive, parse an uploading config and the archive structure and upload files to Artifactory instance
+- __upload__ - unpack the archive, parse an uploading config and the archive structure and upload files to Artifactory instance.
+Show full and delta size of repositories
 - __show__   - show space by a repository
 _______________________________________________________________________________________________________________________